TonyKoomson/TonyKoomson/README.md

 <img src="https://github.com/user-attachments/assets/c81781bd-86da-4cb8-99be-71684c97f3f7" align="center" alt="Tony's header image">
 <hr>
 <p> </p>
 <h3 align="left">Hi 👋, I'm Tony Koomson, Aspring Software Developer in London.

-Buckinghamshire University
+Studying at Buckinghamshire University

 Since beginning my journey in Computer Science at Buckinghamshire University in 2023, I’ve developed a strong foundation in software development, algorithms, and data structures.
 My passion for leveraging technology to solve complex problems has led me to gain hands-on experience with programming languages such as Python, Java, and C++, as well as proficiency in web development technologies like HTML, CSS, and JavaScript.